jayadevnpatil/Git/README.md

 ls -la
 ```

-This command sets up a new git repository, creating a .git subdirectory where git stores its internal files and configuration for tracking changes in your project.
+This command sets up a new git repository, creating a .git subdirectory where git stores its internal files and configuration for tracking changes in the current project.

 ### Stop tracking a project
-To stop tracking a project and remove the git repository from your directory, you can use the following command:
+To stop tracking a project and remove the git repository from the directory, use the following command:

 ```bash
 rm -rf .git